‘Remove them from our land’: Prabowo plans to build remote island prison for Indonesia’s corruption convicts

 "We are determined to try as hard as possible, with all our available resources, to achieve a clean government, free from corruption.
 With our vast resources and wealth, if possible, we will reduce leakage and corruption," news outlet Tempo quoted him as saying.

-He stressed that he will not back down in the fight to rid the country of corruption.
+He stressed that he would not back down in the fight to rid the country of corruption.

 "They must understand that I am ready to die for this nation and country.
 I am not afraid of any mafia," he reportedly said.